 The Lexington Review publishes strong models of academic and classroom writing produced by Baruch College undergraduate and graduate students.
 We welcome both self-submissions and nominations!
 Use the links below to submit your own writing or to nominate the writing of a Baruch student or peer.

-The Lexington Review seeks submissions that reflect the wide range of academic and classroom writing that undergraduate and graduate students are engaged in at Baruch, including:
+Our journal reflects the range of academic writing that undergraduate and graduate students are engaged in at Baruch, including:

 - Term papers